judka-uriel/uriel-book/uriel_en.md

 organizations inevitably cease to exist, and this will happen because of their unwillingness to fight genuine terrorists, many of whom sit even on the UN Security Council.
-The problem is not only antisemitism — that is merely one of the motivations.
+The problem is not only antisemitism — that is merely one of their motivations.
 The root of the problem is that the majority in the UN are adversaries of Western democratic nations and wish by all means to destroy them: by flooding them with waves of immigrants, they wish to destroy them from within, using Western leftists as useful idiots, and by the hands of Islamic